On November 6, 2025, I bought a semi-restored 1956 Chevy 3100 pickup on eBay.

 Restoring a vintage car is a rewarding journey filled with passion and dedication.
 If you want a smooth, hassle-free process for getting all your paperwork in order and repairs completed correctly the first time, I highly recommend the professionals I worked with.
 Everything was straightforward and efficiently handled, making the entire restoration experience much more enjoyable.

-Registering your vehicle at the DMV? - If you have a vehicle that is currently registered out-of-state and you want to register it in California, it’s important to avoid going directly to the DMV.
+- If you have a vehicle that is currently registered out-of-state and you want to register it in California, it’s important to avoid going directly to the DMV.
 The staff there often lack the necessary expertise and may struggle to locate your second VIN number, causing unnecessary delays.
 Instead, they typically direct you to the CHP for a comprehensive inspection of your vehicle.
 This inspection is thorough, and if anything about your vehicle is not compliant with California’s legal requirements, your registration will likely be denied.
 Therefore, it’s best to prepare carefully and understand the process before attempting to register your vehicle in the state.

 Don’t go to the DMV!

-Get Auto Registration - 9824 Magnolia Ave Suite# 1, Riverside, CA 92503 - (951) 509-9405
+- 9824 Magnolia Ave Suite# 1, Riverside, CA 92503 - (951) 509-9405

 They guided me through the entire process with patience and expertise, and by the end of the very same day, I had my plates and tags in hand.